dublio/cputil/README.md

 # cputil

-Generate a workload cost specific cpu usage
+The **cputil** can generate a workload cost specific cpu usage.

-Usage hint:
+## Usage

 	cputil util [time]

+	cputil -h / --help
+		show help

+	cputil --version
+		show version

-Now there are two parameters, the first one used to specify a cpu utilization (75 stands for 75%, 800 stands for 800% if exist more than 8 cpus in your system).
-The second one is used to set the run time in seconds, this parameter is optional if not set (default) keep running until be killed.
+Now there are two parameters:

+- The first one used to specify a cpu **utilization** (75 stands for 75%, 800 stands for 800% if there are enough cpus in your system).

+- The second one is used to set the **run time** in unit of seconds, this parameter is optional if it was not specified(default), **cputil** will keep running until be killed.

-Example:
+### Example

 	1. run a 75% cpu.util for 30s
 	$ cputil 75 30

 	2. run a 800% cpu.util
 	$ cputil 800